1972 Pacific hurricane season: Tropical Storm Kathleen

 On October 18, a vortex in the Intertropical Convergence Zone was determined to be a tropical storm through the use of satellite pictures.
 Kathleen was a tropical storm for only eighteen hours before weakening into a tropical depression and recurving to the northeast.
 The tropical cyclone dissipated on October 19 while out to sea west of Puerto Vallarta.
 No deaths or damages were reported.

 Tropical Depression Olga

-Just east of the dateline, the northern hemisphere component of a "cyclone twin" formed into a tropical depression October 16.
-After crossing the dateline, it intensified into Tropical Storm Olga of the 1972 Pacific typhoon season.
+On October 16, the northern hemisphere component of a "cyclone twin" was classified by JTWC as a tropical depression while located near 7.0°N 179°W, just within the central Pacific basin.
+After crossing the International Date Line, it intensified into Tropical Storm Olga of the 1972 Pacific typhoon season.
 After passing through the Marshalls as a tropical storm, Olga intensified into a typhoon on October 25.
 It then swung through part of the Northern Marianas Islands before it was absorbed by a front near Honshū on October 29.
 As the NMI had already been hit by Typhoon Marie three weeks earlier, little damage was reported.